 Jeannette Beranger is the Senior Program Manager for the Conservancy.
 She came to the organization with 25 years’ experience working as an animal professional including veterinary and zoological institutions with a focus on Heritage breeds.
 She has been with The Conservancy since 2005 and uses her knowledge to plan and implement conservation programs, conduct field research, and advise farmers in their endeavors with rare breeds.
 She is co-author of the best-selling book “An Introduction to Heritage Breeds.”
 At home she maintains a Heritage breeds farm with a focus on rare breed chickens & horses.
 In 2015 she was honored as one of the top “45 Amazing Country Women in America” by Country Woman magazine for her long standing dedication to endangered breed conservation.

-Michele Brane serves as the Conservancy's Donor Information and Research Manager.
+Michele Brane serves as the Conservancy's Information Manager.
 She has a background in technical writing, editing, and documentation of medical and accounting software.
 She is responsible for managing the database and fine-tuning the capacity of this software.
 In addition, Michele works actively with the organization’s donors and works to research new funding and grant opportunities for the organization.

-Angelique Thompson currently serves as the Conservancy’s Operations Director.
+Angelique Thompson serves as the Conservancy’s Senior Operations Director.
 Thompson oversees the financial operations of the organization, human resources, information technology and systems development, and meeting organization.
 Thompson also serves as a liaison to the Board in planning and organizing Board meetings.
 Thompson works directly with the Executive Director and Board to facilitate long-range planning geared towards operational effectiveness and organizational success.